Tampa Bay Rays at San Diego Padres game preview

 TOP PERFORMERS

-Renfroe leads the Padres with 49 extra base hits and is batting .241.
-Manuel Margot is 9-for-27 with two doubles, four home runs and seven RBIs over the last 10 games for San Diego.
+Eric Hosmer leads the Padres with 79 RBIs and is batting .281.
+Manuel Margot is 8-for-27 with two doubles, four home runs and seven RBIs over the last 10 games for San Diego.

-Meadows leads the Rays with 56 RBIs and is batting .285.
+Meadows leads the Rays with 19 home runs and is batting .285.
 Mike Zunino is 5-for-19 with three home runs and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES